Judges and Sponsors

 Tania is the Director of Marketing and Business Development for Morton Fraser, one of Scotland's growing independent law firms and an organisation in the Top 100 UK Companies in the Sunday Times 'Best Companies to Work For'.
 Seen as a change agent, she has over 25 years as a marketer and business strategist and has led a number of award winning teams.

 Having worked reduced hours for the last 18 years, Tania actively looks to change the agenda on agile working, especially for women in leadership roles, and her personal mission is to see more women on boards in Scotland working flexibly and roles being advertised with flexible working patterns as a default not an exception.

-To help champion change on creating a flexible workforce, Tania has been a member on the Working Families UK Advisory Group Scotland and has spoken at The Management Today Inspiring Women in Business Conference Edinburgh, Holyrood Insight - Women Mean Business Forum and Whitespace Women (a forum created to encourage women to enter the creative industries sector).
+To help champion change on creating a flexible workforce, Tania has been a member on the Working Families UK Advisory Group Scotland and has asked to speak about this agenda at many conferences.

 Alongside this, Tania is also a Non-Executive Director of Age Scotland Enterprises, an Executive Business Coach, and a Mentor for the Scottish Chamber of Commerce Future Female Business Leaders' Programme.

 Gabriella Bennett - Editor, Alba, The Times Scotland

 Gabriella Bennett is editor of Alba, the Times Scotland's Saturday lifestyle section.
 She is also a best-selling author.